ahidalgob/retina/README.md

 [Logo] inspired language, based on image generation.
 Each program has a 'pen' and commands to draw with it.

 ## Interpreter
-Made with Haskell for a project [Translators and Interpreters] course at Universidad Simon Bolivar.
+Made with Haskell for a project in the [Translators and Interpreters] course at Universidad Simon Bolivar.
+Made with the help of [Alex] and [Happy].

+Interpreter coded by:
+Augusto Hidalgo
+Genesis Kufatty

 ## Examples:
 ### Example 1: